poly-gun/go-kubernetes-secrets/README.md

 # `go-kubernetes-secrets`

-`go-kubernetes-secrets` provides utilities for extracting volume-mounted Kubernetes secrets.
+`go-kubernetes-secrets` is a zero-dependency package that provides utilities for extracting volume-mounted Kubernetes secrets.

 By using `go-kubernetes-secrets`, Kubernetes workload(s) receive automatic updates whenever a `Secret` is modified -- avoiding restarts, redeployments, and base64 decoding.